 The Caring Community

-They serve in our program, offering support to Temple members facing difficult life challenges.
-Chaverim are trained to listen and offer support a few hours a month.
-Chaverim come with warmth and enthusiasm.
-They understand and maintain confidentiality.
-Over 30 volunteers have been professionally trained to serve as Chaverim.
+So far, over 30 volunteers have been professionally trained to serve as Chaverim and commit to being available a few hours a month.
 We also provide continuing education, with full continuing education credit.
 If you would like to become a Chaver or learn more about the Caring Community program, please contact Phil Wallace at (424) 208-8932.